WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What does the privacy progress mean?

-The privacy progress indicates the percentage of the wallet balance in coins above the anonscore target.
+The privacy progress tile represents the percentage of how private the wallet is.
 :::

 ## Synchronization